talkable/talkable-docs/source/advanced_features/coupons.rst

 You can reward |advocate| and their |friend| with coupons.
 Talkable supports both one-time-use coupons as well as multi-use coupons.
 If you are using one-time-use coupons there is a need to refill a list of coupons within Talkable.
-You will need to export a list of coupons or provide a multi-use coupon code creation end point.
+You will need to export a list of coupons or provide a multi-use coupon code creation endpoint.

 Multi-use Coupons
 -----------------